Agentic Design Patterns Every Developer Should Know

 AI agents are not chatbots with extra steps.
 They are autonomous systems that make decisions, take actions, and handle failures.
 Without disciplined patterns, they become unpredictable, expensive, and dangerous.

-The Core Patterns
+The Patterns I Use Most

 1. ReAct (Reason + Act)

 The agent thinks before it acts, observes the result, and adjusts.
 This is the foundational pattern.
-If your agent is not doing this, it is not an agent—it is a script.
+If your agent is not doing this, it is not an agent — it is a script.

 2. Tool Use

-The agent has access to external tools (APIs, databases, calculators) and decides which to use based on the task.
-This is where agents become useful—they can take real actions, not just generate text.
+The agent has access to external tools — APIs, databases, calculators — and decides which to use based on the task.
+This is where agents become useful.
+They can take real actions, not just generate text.

 3. Reflection